matthewbrake/ocr-bill-v3/GUIDE/01-Project-Setup.md

 ### Step 3: Run the Application

-The application includes a Node.js server that provides the best experience, including persistent history and file saving.
+The application includes a Node.js server that provides the best experience, including persistent history, file saving, and logging.

+**Option A: Development Mode**

+This mode is best for testing and making code changes, as the server will restart automatically.

-1. In your terminal, from the project's root directory, run the following command:
+1. In your terminal, from the project's root directory, run:
     ```bash
     npm run server
     ```

-2. This command starts the server.
-You should see a confirmation message in your terminal:
+2. You will see a confirmation message: `AI Bill Analyzer server running at http://localhost:4000`.

+**Option B: Production Mode**

+This is the recommended way to run the app for stable, long-term use.

+1. First, build the server code.
+This compiles the TypeScript into optimized JavaScript.
+You only need to do this once, or after you change the server code.
+    ```bash
+    npm run build
     ```
-    AI Bill Analyzer server running at http://localhost:4000
+2. Now, start the application:
+    ```bash
+    npm start
     ```
-    (The port may be different if you configured it in your `.env` file).
+3. You will see the same `server running...` message.

+### Step 4: Access the Application

-3. Open your web browser and navigate to the URL provided: **http://localhost:4000**.
+After starting the server with either method, open your web browser and navigate to the URL provided: **http://localhost:4000**.

 The application is now running.
 You can start uploading bills for analysis.
-Your history, uploaded images, and exported CSVs will be saved in the project folder.
+Your history, uploaded images, exported CSVs, and server logs will be saved in the project folder.